Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Documentation/1_set_up_the_scene.md

 **Note For Windows users**:

 You need to have a software enabling you to run bash files.
 One option is to download [GIT](https://git-scm.com/downloads).
 During installation of GIT, add GIT Bash to windows context menu by selecting its option.
-After installation right click in your folder select GIT Bash Here (see attached pic).
+After installation, right click in your folder, and select `GIT Bash Here`.

 **Action**: Open a terminal and put yourself where you want to host the repository.
 ```bash
 git clone --recurse-submodules https://github.com/Unity-Technologies/Unity-Robotics-Hub.git
 ```

-Then we need to be in the `Unity-Robotics-Hub/tutorials/pose_estimation` folder and generate the content of the `universal robots` and the `robotiq` folders.
+Then we need to be in the `Unity-Robotics-Hub/tutorials/pose_estimation` folder and generate the contents of the `universal_robot` and the `robotiq` folders.
 ```bash
 cd Unity-Robotics-Hub/tutorials/pose_estimation
 ./submodule.sh